Use your calendar

 Every time you apply for credit, it can cause a small dip in your score that lasts a year.
 That's because if someone is making multiple applications for credit, it usually means he or she wants to use more credit.

-However, with three kinds of loans -- mortgage, auto and more recently, student loans -- scoring formulas allow for the fact that you'll make multiple applications but only take out one loan.
+However, with three kinds of loans -- mortgage, auto and more recently, student loans -- scoring formulas allow for the fact that you'll make multiple applications but take out only one loan.

-The FICO score, a score widely used by lenders, ignores any such inquiries made in the 30 days prior to scoring.
+The FICO score, a score commonly used by lenders, ignores any such inquiries made in the 30 days prior to scoring.
 If it finds some that are older than 30 days, it will count those made within a typical shopping period as just one inquiry.

 The length of that shopping period depends on the credit score used.